-As part of the application process, and depending on the Arts/Humanities subject applied for, applicants are asked to submit written work in advance of interview and by the deadline of 5 November.
-Shortly after the UCAS deadline of 15 October, applicants will be contacted with full details of how to send in their written work.
-Please have a read through the page below as it contains all the information you need about written work, what we are looking for and how to send it to the College.
+As part of the application process, and depending on the Arts/Humanities subject applied for, applicants are asked to submit written work in advance of interview and usually by early November (exact date to be advised).
+Please have a read through the page below as it contains further information about written work, what we are looking for and how to send it to the College.

 Who needs to submit written work?

-- Only applicants who have applied for the following Arts/Humanities subjects and as listed in the table below: ASNC, AMES, Classics, Education, English, History, History & Modern Languages, History and Politics, History of Art, HSPS, MML, Music and Theology.
+- Only applicants who have applied for the following Arts/Humanities subjects and as listed in the table below: ASNC, AMES, Archaeology, Classics, Education, English, History, History & Modern Languages, History and Politics, History of Art, HSPS, MML, Music and Theology.
 If your subject is not listed below, you are not required to submit any written work.

 Guidelines for submitting written work: